Judge rules Afghan militant has been held in Guantánamo illegally, in what lawyers say is the first such ruling in 10 years

 Prosecutors argued that Gul’s detention, while lengthy, remained justified.

 The HIG made peace with the government in Kabul in September 2016.
-Hundreds of its members have been freed from Afghan prisons, and its former CIA-backed leader, Gulbuddin Hekmatyar, who continues to have a presence in the country’s political dialogue.
-The U.S. government has also freed scores of Taliban from Guantánamo, including high-ranking members who now hold leadership roles in Kabul.
+Hundreds of its members have been freed from Afghan prisons, and its former CIA-backed leader, Gulbuddin Hekmatyar, continues to have a presence in the country’s political dialogue.
+The U.S. government also has freed scores of Taliban figures from Guantánamo, including high-ranking members who now hold leadership roles in Kabul.

-But prosecutors argued that Gul’s ties to al-Qaeda went deeper, and that the U.S. government remained at war with al-Qaeda.
+But prosecutors argued that Gul’s ties to al-Qaeda went deeper and that the U.S. government remained at war with al-Qaeda.

 Gul made several trips to training camps specializing in chemicals and explosives, helped transport money, communications and individuals, and carried out “other operational taskings” for al-Qaeda operatives, U.S. prosecutor Stephen McCoy Elliott said in May.
 Gul also became close to the only other Afghan still at Guantánamo, Muhammad Rahim al Afghani, a former translator for Osama bin Laden who helped the latter escape Afghanistan in late 2001, Elliott alleged.

-The government’s position in Gul’s habeas case appears fundamentally at odds with the position reached by the Periodic Review Board — a body composed of representatives from the CIA, the Defense Intelligence Agency, Homeland Security and the Justice Department.
-The purpose of the PRB is to determine whether a detainee still poses a viable threat to U.S. national security, and earlier this month, the board found that Gul does not.
+The government’s position in Gul’s habeas case appears fundamentally at odds with the position reached by the PRB — a body composed of representatives from the CIA, the Defense Intelligence Agency, the Department of Homeland Security and the Justice Department.
+The purpose of the board is to determine whether a detainee still poses a viable threat to U.S. national security, and, earlier this month, the board found that Gul did not.

-But while the board assesses a detainee’s dangerousness and makes a recommendation on that basis, it does not make a determination on whether it is legal for the government to detain them — that’s where a habeas ruling comes in.
+But although the board assesses a detainee’s dangerousness and makes a recommendation on that basis, it does not make a determination on whether the person’s detention by the government is legal; that is where a habeas ruling comes in.

-“The decision for the habeas petition is whether or not its legal, and the decision for the PRB is whether or not it’s wise,” explained Maher in an interview last week, likening the PRB to a “parole board.”
+“The decision for the habeas petition is whether or not it’s legal, and the decision for the PRB is whether or not it’s wise,” Maher said in an interview last week, likening the PRB to a “parole board.”

-At his May hearing, prosecutors said they would provide the judge with classified evidence to support their allegations of Gul’s ties to al-Qaeda.
-They asserted that Gul trained with a student organization associated with Khalid Sheikh Mohammed — the alleged mastermind behind the terrorist attacks of Sept.
-11, 2001 — and provided “substantial support” to al-Qaeda through the time of his capture as evidenced by his purported admission of the location of three of the group’s operatives, the prosecutor said.
+At Gul’s hearing in May, prosecutors said they would provide the judge with classified evidence to support their allegations of Gul’s ties to al-Qaeda.
+They asserted that Gul had trained with a student organization associated with Khalid Sheikh Mohammed — the alleged mastermind of the terrorist attacks of Sept.
+11, 2001 — and provided “substantial support” to al-Qaeda up to the time of his capture as evidenced by his purported disclosure of the locations of three of the group’s operatives, the prosecutor said.

-The hearing for Gul was the first involving a Guantánamo Bay prisoner petitioning for federal court review in two years and was scheduled before Biden announced the planned withdrawal of all U.S. troops by the 20th anniversary of the 9/11 attacks, a timeline upended by the collapse of the U.S. backed government and return of the Taliban to Kabul.
+The hearing for Gul was the first involving a Guantánamo Bay prisoner petitioning for federal court review in two years and was scheduled before Biden announced the planned withdrawal of all U.S. troops from Afghanistan by the 20th anniversary of the 9/11 attacks, a process thrown into turmoil by the swift collapse of the U.S.-backed government and the return of the Taliban to Kabul.

 Abigail Hauslohner contributed to this report.